alexeyinkin/eb-1a/1-process/README.md

 👮‍♂️ Non-expired, fine.
 You can go.

-He put my papers back to the envelope and dropped it into a box with about 30 other envelopes like mine.
+He put my papers back into the envelope and dropped it into a box with about 30 other envelopes like mine.
 I went out through a different door into America.

-I wanted to take a picture in the first minutes as a permanent resident with a large american flag in the background, which I believe I could easily find in any airport.
+I wanted to take a picture in the first minutes as a permanent resident with a large American flag in the background, which I believe I could easily find in any airport.
 But I found none.